K15t/viewport-cli/README.md

 **Beware:** The `vpconfig.json` is saved unencrypted and includes the username and password of your Confluence Server instance.
 Therefore you should use these tools only for development.

 [^1]: **Beware**: Scroll Viewport treats space keys case-sensitive even though for Confluence they are case-insensitive.
-If you provide the wrong case, the upload will fail. ⚠️
+If you provide the wrong case, the upload will fail without a helpful error message. ⚠️

 ### Theme templates